service-portal/x-archive/documentation/sso_configuration.md

 **Setting the portal**

-Out of the box, SPEntryPage uses /sp/ as the portal path to redirect to.
-Edit the SPEntryPage Script Include and change the assigned portal to any portal_suffix you want.
+SPEntryPage uses /sp/ as the portal path to redirect to.
+If you must, edit the SPEntryPage Script Include and change the assigned portal to any portal_suffix you want.
+(Once you make changes to this script include it won't be upgraded with future updates)

 ![Screenshot](/assets/sso/portal_suffix.png)